yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

+### Removed the Core Registry-API and Registry-Impl modules
+- **Date:** 2021-Sep-28
 - **JIRA Ticket:** [LPS-138126](https://issues.liferay.com/browse/LPS-138126)

 #### What changed?

-Registry-API and Registry-Impl modules have been removed.
+The core Registry-API (`registry-api`) and Registry-Impl (`registry-impl`) modules have been removed.

 #### Who is affected?

-This affects anyone using Registry-API.
+This affects anyone using the Registry-API.

 #### How should I update my code?

-Now you can get access to system bundle's org.osgi.framework.BundleConext through com.liferay.portal.kernel.module.util.SystemBundleUtil.getBundleContext().
-Then you will have full access to native OSGi API.
+Access the native OSGi API using the system bundle's `org.osgi.framework.BundleContext`.
+Get the context by calling the `com.liferay.portal.kernel.module.util.SystemBundleUtil.getBundleContext()` method.

 #### Why was this change made?

-This grants you access to native OSGi API rather than using the bridged Registry-API.
+The native OSGi API makes the bridged API unnecessary.

 ---------------------------------------